invisibleXML/ixml/misc/pragmas.md

 In the ixml form of a grammar, pragmas can occur within whitespace in several locations:

-* before the first rule of the grammar, after the last rule of the grammar, or between rules; these pragmas apply to the grammar as a whole or to the rules following the pragma.
+* before the first rule of the grammar; these pragmas apply to the grammar as a whole.

 * before a terminal or nonterminal symbol on the right-hand side of a rule, before or after the mark if any; these pragmas apply to that occurrence of the symbol.

-* between the mark on the left-hand side of a rule and the nonterminal; these pragmas apply to the rule.
+* on the left-hand side of a rule before the rule name, before or after the mark if any; these pragmas apply to the rule.

 * immediately before the full stop of a rule; these pragmas apply to the rule.